YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ### 1.5.
 Be user-friendly to all
-Especially to technical personnel, as you cannot achieve user-friendliness for the end-users unless your developers and technical personnel are happy while interacting with your artifacts.
+Especially to technical personnel, as you cannot achieve user-friendliness for the end-users unless your developers and technical personnel are happy while interacting with your artefacts.